What's Keeping the Music Industry from Discovering You?

 3. Let us hear your music!

 This one kills me and it happens way more than it should.
 The band doesn’t include any links to hear their music or they expect someone to go to itunes to listen to a 30 second snippet.
 If you want the industry person to discover you, then you need to make it easy for them to hear your music.
-You shouldn’t be creating a giant hurdle for a booking agent, record label, blog, or music pr firm.
+You SHOULD NOT be creating a giant hurdle for a booking agent, record label, blog, or music pr firm.
 Make it easy for them (and your fans) by embedding Bandcamp and Reverbnation apps directly on your page.
+You could also create a post with the Spotify link to your album, single or playlist of your music and then pinning it to the top of your page.
 (PS.
 Please don’t make someone like your page to hear your music.
 People should be liking your page because they’ve heard your music and love it).

 What’s your story?
 What makes you different from every other “unique” band out there who is “like no one else.”